toizumi03/bicep-templates/vnet2vnet-msee-transit/README.md

-Transit configuration of Vnet2Vnet using ExpressRoute Circuit.(Excludes ExpressRoute resources) To testing the forced tunneling configuration, I also prepared a VNet to advertise the default route from the NVA.
+Transit configuration of Vnet2Vnet using ExpressRoute Circuit.(Excludes ExpressRoute resources) To testing the forced tunneling configuration, prepared a VNet to advertise the default route from the NVA.

 ```mermaid
 graph RL;